Top 10 exercises you can do in a home gym squat rack | MuscleSquad

 Barbell Overhead Press

 Stand with your core tight.
-Hold the barbell just above your upper chest, hands slightly wider that shoulder width.
+Hold the barbell just above your upper chest, hands slightly wider than shoulder width.
 Now think of an imaginary straight line drawn from the elbows through the wrists and hands and into the ceiling.
 Press the bar up along this path as the elbows extend, taking the same path back down to the starting position.

 Hanging Leg Raise